Le but de ce tutoriel est d’apprendre à utiliser les notifications

 //Definition de la redirection au moment du clique sur la notification.
 Dans notre cas la notification redirige vers notre application

-final PendingIntent pendingIntent = PendingIntent.getActivity(this0new Intent(this, TutoNotificationHomeActivity.class), 0);
+final PendingIntent pendingIntent = PendingIntent.getActivity(this, 0, new Intent(this, TutoNotificationHomeActivity.class), 0);

 //Récupération du titre et description de la notfication